Land Transport Authority: Rail

 Half-height platform screen doors were installed in all 36 elevated stations in 2012 for the safety of passengers and to reduce delays in train service from track intrusions.
 HVLS fans are also installed at all elevated stations starting from 1 June 2012 and ending on 6 January 2013.

+After some MRT delays in late 2025 resulted in commuters' complaints that the delays were not announced on social media, the LTA stated on 3 December 2025 that the LTA, SMRT and SBS would focus on a "more localised approach to communicate minor delays" of under 30 minutes by providing "localised communications" at MRT stations affected by the delays.
+The Straits Times then surveyed 44 commuters who generally objected to the failure to announce the delays on social media, as only discovering about the delays at the affected MRT stations would make it too late to plan alternative routes, with more than half of the commuters preferring social media announcements for the delays.
+On 12 December 2025, the LTA stated that it would provide a new website for real-time information on both major and minor MRT delays, but maintained that it would not announce minor delays on social media.

 Bus

 LTA took on the role of the bus route planning with the introduction of Bus Services Enhancement Programme (BSEP) and Bus Connectivity Enhancement Programme (BCEP).
 Under BSEP, about 80 new services are being introduced and 1,000 buses are being added over five years.